© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Round Barrow WSW of Llyfanod is a scheduled monument protected by Cadw under reference FL190.
 View the official record →

-Round Barrow WSW of Llyfanod is a Bronze Age burial monument situated in Flintshire, Wales.
+Round Barrow WSW of Llyfanod is a Prehistoric funerary monument located in Flintshire, Wales, dating to the Bronze Age.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL190.

 Round Barrow WSW of Llyfanod dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Round Barrow WSW of Llyfanod is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is FL190.